billsanto/caps_redcap_api/README.md

         - Twilio datetime localization
         - Importing Twilio status data into a Redcap instrument
 - An <a href='https://github.com/billsanto/caps_redcap_api/blob/master/CAPSDemoProject_2018-08-29_0738.REDCap.xml'>XML copy</a> of the Redcap demo project that is paired with this code is also available.
 This file can be imported into Redcap by selecting <a href='https://redcap.ucsf.edu/index.php?action=create'>'New Project'</a> and choosing the option 'Upload a REDCap project XML file (CDISC ODM format)'.
+- A sample <a href='https://github.com/billsanto/caps_redcap_api/blob/master/RandomizationAllocationTemplate-7.csv'>randomization template</a> used with the demo project